bbaappss/return-of-the-deji-cms/site/content/_index.md

 intro:
   heading: Biography
   text: >-
-    adDEJI BRYCE OLUKOTUN is the author of two novels and his fiction has appeared in five different book collections.
+    aDEJI BRYCE OLUKOTUN is the author of two novels and his fiction has appeared in five different book collections.